bycdiaz/concentration-tracker/README.md

 ## Concentration Tracker

 Tool for tracking concentration declarations for current caseload of students.
+Made with JavaScript and CSS.
+Also used the [Drexel University Website Design & Branding Standards](https://drexel.edu/identity/web/design-standards/) for styling.

 Based on [Library Project](https://www.theodinproject.com/courses/javascript/lessons/library) from [The Odin Project](https://www.theodinproject.com) curriculum.